prijatelj/docstr/README.md

             This is a speed-up option.
 1. **Load Input**:
 2. **Parse and Tokenize** [-TODO-]
-    - support of parsing the docstrings of dataclasses __post_init__.
+    - further support of parsing the docstrings of dataclasses __post_init__.
         This is crucial.
+        - unit tests are required
+    - Need to further test and support the use of the namespace of the module an object is within, including the aliases, so `import pandas as pd` to enable `pd.DataFrame` in that module's docs and same with `import torch; nn = torch.nn`.
     - Some cases where a docstring is either unnecessary or only partially required.
         - by default, complete docs are desired, but in the case where the docs are out of the user's control, support for handling partial docs to run the python program should be supported and be an option able to be specified by the user.
             - docstr configs specific to a set of modules/packages may be beneficial to support.
         - NestedTuple inherting classes don't need to have docstrings beyond adding descriptions to the arguments/attributes, as the rest of the format is exactly the same as if it were to be parsed.
+            - (done) NestTuple is explicitly supported through duck typing.
+            - Are there other such python classes/factories that have typing w/o abc?
     -  far more informative exception/error messages from docstr during the parsing process to inform the user exactly what file, line of code, object being parsed, and why it is an error, such as expectations of given context in parsing, and the unexpected thing found.
         - we want the error messages to be informative enough in themselves such that the user does not have to enter a debugger to observe such things a normal compiler, even JIT python, would inform the user of.
 3. **Compile and Run** [-TODO-]
     - Auto-generation of CAP
+        -  Support Iterable(type|MultiType), so that a type can be written as `list(str|int)` for a list of strs or ints.
+            - This absolutely needs unit tested once implemented
+        - Traverse and build CAPs for the configurable objects w/in MultiTypes.
-        - [-TODO-] Allow CAP to be generated and informed more by the config when a docstring specifies a parent class, and the config gives a child class that inherits from that parent and is still configurable.
+        - Allow CAP to be generated and informed more by the config when a docstring specifies a parent class, and the config gives a child class that inherits from that parent and is still configurable.
           This is a common and important use case to support.
+            - This absolutely needs unit tested once implemented
-        - [-TODO-] Option to ignore the docs (especially when there are none in a 3rd party) and to instead be informed by the type hinting and defaults used in the python declaration of the function/method.
+        -  Option to ignore the docs (especially when there are none in a 3rd party) and to instead be informed by the type hinting and defaults used in the python declaration of the function/method.
             - the point is to write once with docstrings, but if 3rd party's do